-- Content: This year-long, 11⁄2 period course is the 10th grade component of the intensive four-year Japanese language study program.
-In addition to continued experience with listening, speaking, reading, and writing, students in this class will be provided with more extensive opportunities to practice oral and aural skills, progressing to authentic samples of Chinese from Chinese media. - Activities: Reading, writing, drill, class discussion, individual and group projects and presentations, oral practice, computer applications for foreign language, research, field trips and assessment.
+This yearlong, 11⁄2-hour course is the 10th grade component of the intensive four-year Chinese language study program.
+In addition to continued experience with listening, speaking, reading, and writing, students in this class will be provided with more extensive opportunities to practice oral and aural skills, progressing to authentic samples of Chinese from Chinese media.

+Reading, writing, drill, class discussion, individual and group projects and presentations, oral practice, computer applications for foreign language, research, field trips and assessment.

-SOPHOMORE ACADEMY HONORS ENGLISH
+ACADEMY HONORS ENGLISH LANGUAGE ARTS 2